story75/toasty-engine/README.md

 # Toasty: A 2D WebGPU Game Engine

 Toasty is a game engine built with WebGPU, specifically designed for creating 2D (and 2.5D) games that can run in any browser.
+Toasty is licensed under the [MIT License](./LICENSE).

 ## Work in Progress